TeonaNikoloska/internet-programming-adefinater/GRADING.md

 - Complete requirements in any order
 - Choose your own path to 100 points
 - Earn points beyond 100 for exceptional work
+- Absorb reasonable deductions with the 25-point buffer

 **Focus on:**
 - Working, reliable basic functionality
 - Proper edge case handling
 - Clean, understandable code
 - Testing with the provided data
+- Earning more points rather than avoiding all deductions

 **Good luck!** 🚀